 To join BAHC 2 Freedom, and have your county specified at the bottom of the flier, email us at firstname.lastname@example.org.

-The Alameda County District Attorney's Office, in partnership with Alameda Family Services and Oakland Councilmember Lynette McElhaney's Office, is organizing a Cross Bay Community Day of Action with partnering counties in the Bay Area.
-This will take place in various cities on Saturday, April 5th from 1-4pm.
-We plan to reach out to businesses about SB 1193 with help from the community.
-If you are interested in volunteering in any capacity, please take this quick survey by March 27th, 2014.
+The Alameda County District Attorney's Office, in partnership with Alameda Family Services and Oakland Councilmember Lynette McElhaney's Office, co-organized a Cross Bay Community Day of Action with partnering counties in the Bay Area on April 5th, 2014.
+Volunteers from various cities reached out to businesses about SB 1193 and handed out fliers.